Ask Matt A Question

 There are a few specific types of rubber tiles over wood deck designs that will work especially well without causing damage over the long term to the wood decking.

 • Perforated tiles: To drain away heavy rain and other water as quickly as possible, a perforated design is ideal.
 The holes in the tiles run through the entire thickness, so water drains to the wood decking surface under the tile, where it can flow away.
-This type of design often consists of a flexible rubber-like PVC or a rubber foam blend that gives a look similar to rubber.
+This type of design often consists of a flexible rubber-like PVC blend that gives a feel similar to rubber.
+This is a good design for ensuring that a little bit of air will flow underneath the tiles, which helps moisture to evaporate before it becomes a problem.

 If using rubber tiles over wood deck products with the idea of having water flow underneath the tiles and away from the deck, make sure the deck material over which the installation is occurring has a slight slant or grade to it.
 With a completely flat deck, the water will collect, rather than flowing away.